HomeSEOIs bounce rate still important?

 • Engagement depth isn’t captured by standard bounce rate calculations

-I’ll tell you a secret: many companies running SPAs have been flying blind with their bounce rate data for years.
-They’re measuring something that doesn’t reflect actual user behaviour, making decisions based on basically flawed metrics.
+Plenty of companies running SPAs have been flying blind with their bounce rate data for years.
+They’re measuring something that doesn’t reflect actual user behaviour, making decisions based on flawed metrics.

-The analytics world has been through more changes in the past few years than a teenager’s mood.
-Google Analytics 4 dropped like a bombshell, Universal Analytics got the axe, and suddenly everyone’s scrambling to understand new metrics and measurement models.
+The analytics world has been through a lot of change in the past few years.
+Google Analytics 4 dropped, Universal Analytics got the axe, and everyone scrambled to understand new metrics and measurement models.

-But here’s what most people missed during all the chaos – these changes weren’t arbitrary.
-They reflect a fundamental shift in how we think about user engagement and website success.
+But these changes weren’t arbitrary.
+They reflect a real shift in how we think about user engagement and website success.

-When Google Analytics 4 launched, bounce rate wasn’t even included as a default metric.
-Can you imagine the panic in marketing departments worldwide?
-It’s like removing the speedometer from your car dashboard – suddenly, everyone’s asking, “How fast am I going?”
+When Google Analytics 4 launched, bounce rate wasn’t even a default metric.
+You can imagine the panic in marketing departments.
+It was like removing the speedometer from your car and then asking how fast you’re going.

-According to Google’s official documentation, GA4 at its core changed how we measure user engagement.
-The platform shifted focus from session-based metrics to event-based tracking, emphasising meaningful interactions over simple page views.
+According to Google’s official documentation, GA4 changed how we measure user engagement.
+The platform shifted from session-based metrics to event-based tracking, with the emphasis on meaningful interactions over simple page views.

 • Bounce rate is calculated as the inverse of engagement rate